 Because of the significant amount of mathematics and physics that are required, along with strong analytical abilities and extensive technical knowledge, aerospace engineering is regarded as one of the hardest types of engineering.
 Students who are not interested in mathematics or who dislike doing calculations will find this challenging.

-Degrees in aerospace engineering can be earned in as little as three to as many as five years.
+Degrees in aerospace engineering can be earned in as little as three to five years.
 Differential equations, aircraft design, fluid mechanics, calculus, electrical circuits, thermodynamics, and aircraft aerodynamics are some of the topics that may be covered in assigned coursework.

 5. Biomedical Engineering

-An interdisciplinary field of study, biomedical engineering brings together the study of engineering with that of medicine and biology to enhance human health and serve the needs of the healthcare industry.
+An interdisciplinary field of study, biomedical engineering brings together the study of engineering with medicine and biology to enhance human health and serve the needs of the healthcare industry.

-This particular branch of engineering is difficult due to the extensive amount of knowledge required.
-Students majoring in biomedical engineering are required to study a wide variety of subjects, including biology, medicine, and engineering.
+This particular branch of engineering is difficult due to the extensive knowledge required.
+Students who major in biomedical engineering are required to study a wide variety of subjects, including biology, medicine, and engineering.

 It typically takes between four and five years to finish a degree in biomedical engineering.